pnp/powershell/documentation/Set-PnPListPermission.md

 # Set-PnPListPermission

 ## SYNOPSIS
-Allows permissions on a SharePoint list to be changed
+Allows permissions on a SharePoint list to be changed.

 ## SYNTAX